lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 Image

-Meetings
+two men talking

 4.4

 ## Principles of Effective Councils

 Some principles of effective councils are outlined in this section.
-These principles can help leaders in Church councils as well as parents in their family councils.

 4.4.1